-Cheesy Pesto Vegetarian Spaghetti Squash Boats are spaghetti squash halves stuffed with sauteed mushrooms, white beans, kale pesto, and plenty of cheese.
-This is lightened up comfort food at it’s best!
+Pesto Vegetarian Spaghetti Squash Boats is pesto spaghetti squash tossed with mushrooms, white beans, and plenty of cheese.
+It’s a hearty vegetarian dinner!

-You have tried spaghetti squash haven’t you?
-I was hooked the first time I had it, and now I actually prefer it to pasta with my Meat Sauce with Red Wine and Mushrooms, and Turkey Sausage Bolognese.
-This was the first time I’d made it with pesto and I really loved the flavors.
+This was the first time I tried spaghetti squash and pesto, and I really loved the flavors.
 It was also the first time I’d eaten spaghetti squash boat-style, and it was definitely fun!

 Next comes the fun part.
 Preheat your broiler and top those spaghetti squash boats with plenty of grated mozzarella cheese.
 Broil them until the cheese is melted, and you’re ready to eat!

 The glory of this dish is that it’s completely customizable.
 You can use whatever veggies you have on hand, or toss in some leftover chicken if you don’t feel like going meatless.
 And you can use as much of this pesto sauce as you like.
 I tossed some in and served the boats with extra sauce because the more pesto the better in my book.

 These pesto spaghetti squash boats are so hearty and delicious — they’re really going to surprise you.
 They come together in all of 30 minutes, and you can even make the mushroom pesto mixture ahead of time to make life even easier.

 And the best part?
 They didn’t blow my run. 🙂